 Edward said his team overcame those initial barriers by first mapping out the processes for each department and employee type to identify each unique need.

 Institutions can then work to accommodate contingent faculty members’ needs with a meaningful, convenient and holistic onboarding experience, which will increase the instructors’ effectiveness, improve faculty engagement and build instructional continuity by keeping the best employees coming back each semester.

-“SelectSuite’s Onboarding module allowed us to automate and synthesize a variety of manual processes and information, which enabled new faculty to begin focusing on student engagement and learning much faster than before.”
+“SelectSuite’s Onboarding module [now Employee Records] allowed us to automate and synthesize a variety of manual processes and information, which enabled new faculty to begin focusing on student engagement and learning much faster than before.”

 Here are a few best practices when onboarding contingent faculty members:

 - Many contingent professors are employed by other organizations and have limited time or availability.
 Leverage online resources to give these employees the option to complete pre-employment tasks remotely.
 This will improve efficiency for your staff and allow faculty to complete administrative tasks before their first day of work, so they can focus exclusively on students.